shaanCh/Controlling-LEDs-RaspberryPi-Webserver/README.md

 ## Setting Up a Flask Webserver
 I recommend having basic knowledge of Flask and checking out this [Flask Tutorial on YouTube](https://www.youtube.com/watch?v=mqhxxeeTbu0&list=PLzMcBGfZo4-n4vJJybUVV3Un_NFS5EOgX)

+You can use any editor of your choice, but please ensure it's in the directory you want it to be in.
+For this project, I kept the Flask script inside the "Flask_Webserver_LEDlights" directory

 To set up a basic Flask Webserver:
 ```
 from flask import Flask